spapas/spapas.github.io/content/django-cbv-tutorial.rst

             return qs.filter(status='PUBLISHED')

-This is useful if you know that you aren't going to need the overriden ``get_queryset`` functionality to a different method and following the YAGNI principle.
+This is useful if you know that you aren't going to need the overriden ``get_queryset`` functionality to a different method and following the YAGNI principle (or if you know that even if you need it you could inherit from ``GetQuerysetOverrideListView`` i.e in another ListView).
 However, if you know that there may be more CBVs that would need their queryset filtered by ``status='PUBLISHED'`` then you should add a mixin that would be used by your CBVs:

 .. code-block:: python